openshift-labs/learn-katacoda/introduction/getting-started/4scaling.md

 ### Exercise: Scale Down

 Before we continue, go ahead and scale your application down to a single instance.
-It's as simple as clicking the down arrow on the _Overview_ page.
+Click *Topology* to return to the *Topology* view, then click `parksmap-katacoda` and on the *Overview* tab, click the down arrow to scale back down to one instance.